severalnines/ansible-clustercontrol/README.md

 `operation: "create"`

-- This is compulsory for creating new database cluster.
+- This is mandatory for creating new database cluster.

 `api_id: 1`